 For many students this is their first foray into taking raw material and making something.
 It's also the first time students may have the experience of being an artist.
 They may not think of themselves that way, but what they are doing has all the hallmarks of an artist's experience.
 Looking, considering scale, thinking how something will be used, what will be the color, texture, and proportion.
 What is so very important is to engage in the same process an artist engages in, namely stepping into unfamiliar territory where using one's intellect is approached from a new direction.
 This expansion of the types of intellectual pursuit is what's exciting and empowering.
-The act of making is all-encompassing and uses every bit of one's mental and physical ability, tapping into past experiences often used to forge new creative solutions.
-In traveling this unfamiliar path, making thousands of decisions even with what might appear a simple task, one often stumbles into unique solutions that could not have been foreseen.
+The act of making is all-encompassing and uses every bit of one's mental and physical ability, often tapping into past experiences to forge new creative solutions.
+In traveling this unfamiliar path, making thousands of decisions in the course of what might appear a simple task, one often stumbles onto unique solutions that could not have been foreseen.
 This process of taking a vague idea and having it come into being in front of you always brings joy to the maker.
-The human touch, the imperfection, adds an even closer tie to its maker.
+The human touch, the imperfection, ties the object even more closely to its maker.